okikio/native/README.md

 11. `tailwind.config.cjs` - configurations for `tailwind`
 12. `tsconfig.json` - config for `typescript`
 13. `repl.js` - a small js files for testing concepts and finding logic errors, you run it by typing `node repl.js` into your terminal.
+14. `api.ts` - the typescript file that exports all available modules

 ```
 📦native